 Tracking (#3) is the rich, super nerdy part of impact measurement.
 Tracking is the way you define, collect, and analyze data to see what effect you are truly having on the world around you.
 It’s how you learn and adapt and grow and mature.
 It’s how you become and remain accountable to your community.

 Most of us believe it is important to define and measure impact, but few of us actually do it day-to-day.
+Gagliardi puts forward a few different reasons people struggle to define their impact, including:

 These habits are the recipe for burnout and disenchantment.
 They are the kinds of habits that make good work feel hard all of the time.

-The Organizer is a weekly newsletter for people working to create equitable and sustainable communities.
+The Organizer is a newsletter for people working to create equitable and sustainable communities.
 Whether you are part of a nonprofit, a charity, or a social enterprise, this newsletter is for you.

-Each week, we explore one aspect of social impact work.
+Each edition, we explore one aspect of social impact work.
 We answer a common “How do I …?” question, and we tell you about a tool that will help make your work a little easier.
 Subscribe for free at Entremission.com.